interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 If A recognizes B, and B recognizes C:
 * C benefits even without direct recognition from A
-* Resources flowing through network based on mutual recognition patterns
+* Resources flowing through network based on reciprocal alignment patterns
 * Creates incentive for strategic recognition of connectors

 **Recognition Subgraphs:**